Josephine Werni, University of Minnesota Twin Cities

 After discovering a century-old Steinway with a double keyboard, UW Madison professor Christopher Taylor modernized the instrument and unveiled it to the world.

-A student at USC’s Marshall School of Business, Berry has built a massive fan base with her college-lifestyle channel ‘Katherout.’
+Berry has built a massive fan base with her college-lifestyle channel, ‘Katherout.’

 From an homage to Leslie Knope, to a slightly more collegiate version of the festivities, here’s how to spend the best day of the year.

-Shockingly, there are more museums in America than McDonald’s and Starbucks—combined.
+There are more museums in America than McDonald’s and Starbucks — combined.
 So why doesn’t it feel that way?

 The eclectic, brilliant sophomore has received a NASA-funded grant for exoplanetary research, as well as spent a summer at sea studying marine life.